kyleterry/awesome-radio/README.md

 routes.
 You can tune to channel 19 (an unofficial trucker's channel) and get real time traffic updates, alternate routes and accident warnings.

+Given a good antenna that's properly tuned, a typical range to expect out of your CB is about 2 - 5 miles (3.2 - 8 kilometers).

 ### Links

 * [Right Channel Radios](http://www.rightchannelradios.com/) - Good online shop